Here's The Full Transcript Of Trump's Address To The Nation After The Florida School Shooting

 And so always, but especially today, let us hold our loved ones close, let us pray for healing and for peace, and let us come together as one nation to wipe away the tears and strive for a much better tomorrow.

 Thank you and God bless you all.
-Thank you very much."
+Thank you very much.

 Transcript from Federal News Service.